yungyuc/nsdhw_20au/proposal/shengwen-tw/README.rst

 Quadratic Programming shows up frequently in robotics like control or trajectory planning.

-* For example, if we want to map force and torque (6 degree total) into motors number that are greater than 6, then we are facing to have infinite choices of motor thrust.
+* For example, if we want to map force and torque (6 degrees total) into motors numbers greater than 6, then we have infinite combinations for choosing motor thrust.

-* To solve the problem, we can choose the combination which has the lowest energy (in the sense of quadratic form)
+* One of the solution is to choose the combination which has the lowest energy (in the sense of quadratic form)

 There are two fantasic examples to illustate this problem: